 Here are 10 new ways you can boost your brain health now.

 "If you do only one thing to keep your brain young, exercise," says Art Kramer, professor of psychology and neuroscience at the University of Illinois.
 Higher exercise levels can reduce dementia risk by 30 to 40 percent compared with low activity levels, and physically active people tend to maintain better cognition and memory than inactive people.
 "They also have substantially lower rates of different forms of dementia, including Alzheimer's disease," Kramer says.

-Working out helps your hippocampus, the region of the brain involved in memory formation.
-As you age, your hippocampus shrinks, leading to memory loss.
+Working out helps your hippocampus, the brain region involved in memory formation.
+As you age, that region shrinks, leading to memory loss.
 Exercise can reverse this process, research suggests.